devajmeireles/devajmeireles/README.md

 - **Laravel** — Contributing features to the world’s most popular PHP framework.
 - **TallStackUI** — A component library tailored for TALL Stack applications.
-- **PagHiper for Laravel** — A clean, fluent abstraction for integrating PagHiper into Laravel applications.

 ---